kimjoar/pacman/readme.md

 Pacman is a fast static site generator, written in node.js, built for large sites with many files.

-While there are many static site generators, few are made for large sites with many files.
+While there are many static site generators, few are built to work with lots of files.
 The main problem is in development mode, where many static site generators regenerate all files when a single file changes.
 If you have a lot of files, this means waiting a few seconds before you can see your changes in the browser.